hemanzur/pySpikeSorter/README.md

 The package [Neo](http://pythonhosted.org/neo/), makes possible to read data in various formats and transform those into an h5file.
 The excellent package [Pytables](http://www.pytables.org/moin) provides a convenient way to create and manipulate these files.

 To facilitate the process, a sample h5file with the basic structure is provided.
+You can examine the internal structure of the files using the viTables application.
 The h5file basic structure is as follows:
 * A group or folder called 'Spikes' (capital 'S')
 * Inside, one grou/folder named 'Chan_000', where the zeros are replaced by the channel number.
 Note that the script asumes there are three integers.